BeamMW/docs-gitbook/desktop/installation-guide.md

 #### 3. Launch Beam Wallet

 Launch Beam Wallet from the "applications" folder.
-Please note: Beam is in the approval stages for the desktop wallet app on the Apple store, until then click "open" when the notification below appears:&#x20;
+Please note: Beam is in the approval stages for the desktop wallet app on the Apple store, until then click "open" when the notification below appears:

 ![](.gitbook/assets/image\_2021-05-28\_13-08-05.png)